ZalarA/zalara.github.io/readme.md

 ## In preparation

 * with [A. Bhardwaj](https://www.researchgate.net/profile/Abhishek-Bhardwaj-25): Flat extensions for cubic curves in Weierstrass form.
-* with <a href="https://www.researchgate.net/profile/Matjaz-Omladic">M. Omladič</a>, <a href="https://fri.uni-lj.si/en/about-faculty/employees/martin-vuk">M. Vuk</a>: Extreme mass distributions for $k$-increasing quasi-copulas.
+* with <a href="https://www.researchgate.net/profile/Matjaz-Omladic">M. Omladič</a>, <a href="https://fri.uni-lj.si/en/about-faculty/employees/martin-vuk">M. Vuk</a>: Extreme mass distributions for k-increasing quasi-copulas.
 * with <a href="https://www.researchgate.net/profile/Matjaz-Omladic">M. Omladič</a>, <a href="https://fri.uni-lj.si/en/about-faculty/employees/martin-vuk">M. Vuk</a>: Extreme mass distributions for supermodular and ultramodular quasi-copulas.
 * with <a href="http://www.imfm.si/sodelavci/imfmmember.2025-05-05.3883886399/view?set_language=sl">I. Zobovič</a>: Matricial univariate rational moment problem.